armory/minnaker/readme.md

 ## Changelog

-* 2/XX/2021, Starting to deprecate the usage of Halyard in the installation scripts in favor of the operator.
-If you would still like to use Halyard - please reference [Release 0.0.22](https://github.com/armory/minnaker/releases/tag/0.0.22)
+* 2/XX/2021 - Major update - install.sh has been replaced to use the spinnaker operator as the default installation method.
+Todo: Many of the convience scripts will also need to be updated to use the operator as well.
+If you would still like to use Halyard - please reference [Release 0.0.23](https://github.com/armory/minnaker/releases/tag/0.0.22)
   * operator_install.sh replaces install.sh
   * removing operator_install.sh
   * ToDo: Clean up all other scripts to remove dependency on halyard.
+  * see notes below on currently supported scripts

 ---